Bayport, New York: Education

-Bayport is served by the Bayport-Blue Point School District, which consists of a high school (Bayport-Blue Point High School), a middle school (James Wilson Young Middle School), and three elementary schools, Academy Street Elementary, Sylvan Avenue Elementary, and Blue Point Elementary.
+Bayport is served mostly by the Bayport-Blue Point School District, which consists of a high school (Bayport-Blue Point High School), a middle school (James Wilson Young Middle School), and three elementary schools, Academy Street Elementary, Sylvan Avenue Elementary, and Blue Point Elementary.
+Parts of Bayport are also served by the Sayville School District and the Sachem School District.

 Library

 Bayport is served by the Bayport-Blue Point Public Library.
 The Bayport-Blue Point Public Library was founded in 1935 as project of the Blue Point Parent Teacher Association, as the Blue Point Public Library.
 When the Bayport and Blue Point school districts merged in 1952, the library officially became the Bayport-Blue Point Library, and it is a school district public library, overseen by the New York State Education Department.
 The library's collection began from donated books, with tradition stating that the donated books were gathered, home by home, via wheelbarrow.
 Today, the library's logo is a wheelbarrow containing books, paying homage to the institution's beginnings.
 The library was first contained in a room of the Blue Point School (now Blue Point Elementary School) before moving to various locations including the building what is now the Blue Point Liquor Store, and houses along Blue Point Avenue.
 In 1957 the current building was built at 203 Blue Point Avenue.
 Two additions to the building have made the building almost three times its original size.
 The library was completely run by volunteers up until 1970, making it one of the last volunteer-run libraries in New York State.

 On December 6, 2018, voters in the Bayport-Blue Point School District approved the purchase of the St. Ursula Center at 186 Middle Road in Blue Point for $3.65 million, to become the future home of the Bayport-Blue Point Public Library.
 The convent, which had served as a novitiate, retreat center, and most recently a retirement home for the Ursuline Sisters of Tildonk, is scheduled to undergo a $13,197,800 renovation to convert the home into a 28,000 square foot public library with additional programs and collection space, state-of-the-art technology, an outdoor Community Garden, and more.
+As of 2024 the library is now built.